-From the stunning white sand beaches of the Yaeyama Islands to the food that will make you live longer, Okinawa should be on your Japan bucket list.
+From the stunning white sand beaches of the Yaeyama Islands to tasting food that will make you live longer, Okinawa should be on your Japan bucket list.

-When you close your eyes and picture Japan, you probably imagine the neon lights and bustling shopping strips of Tokyo.
+When you close your eyes and picture Japan, you probably imagine Tokyo’s neon lights and bustling shopping strips.
 The cobbled streets and temples of Kyoto.
-Or maybe the snow monkeys and ski slopes of Niseko.
+Or the snow monkeys and ski slopes of Niseko.
 But did you know the country also has white sandy beaches lapped by warm tropical water?

-Welcome to Okinawa, a dreamy archipelago in southern Japan, made up of a staggering 160 subtropical islands.
-From the food to the diving, culture to adventure, you will want to linger.
+Welcome to Okinawa, a dreamy archipelago in southern Japan comprised of 160 subtropical islands.
+You will want to linger indulging in food to diving, culture to adventure.
 Here’s why.

 Visit an island, off an island, off an island

-Ishigaki is the transport hub for the Yaeyama Islands.
-From here boats zip out to other islets.
-But you can also stay here and experience warm tropical beaches, hiking and river kayaking.
-The island is dotted with temples and shrines and the Ishigaki Public Market is a great place to find unique souvenirs, including Ishigaki sea salt.
+Is the transport hub for the Yaeyama Islands.
+From here, boats zip out to other islets yet you can also stay and experience warm tropical beaches, jungle hiking and river kayaking.
+The island is dotted with temples and shrines, and the Ishigaki Public Market is a great place to find unique souvenirs, including Ishigaki sea salt.

-Clad in dense lush jungle, Iriomote island, 20km from Ishigaki, is a designated National Park.
-It is said to be one of the last hidden secrets of Japan.
+Clad in dense, lush jungle 20km from Ishigaki, Iriomote is a designated National Park and said to be one of the last hidden secrets of Japan.
 Trekking, canoeing and jungle cruises should all be on your itinerary here.
 As should a visit to the Pinaisara and Mariyudu waterfalls and a paddle down the Urauchi River, the longest river in Okinawa.
-If you visit from the end of March to the end of May, you can watch fireflies light up at dusk.
+If you visit from the end of March to the end of May, you can watch the fireflies light up at dusk.

 Iriomote was recently listed as a UNESCO heritage site.
 It’s home to the endangered Iriomote Wildcat, a designated national treasure that only lives on this island.
-At the Iriomote Wildlife Conservation Center in the eastern part of Iriomote Island, you can find rare images of the wildcats and information on conservation efforts.
+At the Iriomote Wildlife Conservation Center in the eastern part of Iriomote Island, you can find rare wildcats images and information on conservation efforts.

-Taketomi Island is like stepping back in time.
+Is like stepping back in time.
 Traditional limestone, wood and red roof homes draped in bougainvilleas line streets made from white coral sand.
-It’s here that you can ride on a buffalo while listening to songs played on the sanshin.
-Head out onto the long Nishi Pier at sunset and you will feel like you are standing on the ocean.
+Here, you can ride on a buffalo while listening to songs played on the Sanshin.
+Head out onto the long Nishi Pier at sunset, and you will feel like you are standing on the ocean.

-In Okinawa, the secret to longevity is attributed to a mostly plant-based diet.
-This includes an abundance of green and yellow vegetables, bitter melons and soy-based products, including tofu.
+In Okinawa, the secret to longevity is attributed to a primarily plant-based diet.
+This includes abundant green and yellow vegetables, bitter melons, soy-based products, and tofu.
 Less than 1 per cent of the traditional diet is meat, eggs or dairy.

 Enjoy a snorkelling day trip to the Kerama Islands

 During the pre-kingdom era, regional chieftains built castles and fortresses across the Okinawan archipelago.
 Today, five major castle sites remain.
-Known as “gusuku” in the Okinawan language, the castles were designated as UNESCO World Heritage Sites in the year 2000.
+Known as gusuku in the Okinawan language, the castles were designated as UNESCO World Heritage Sites in 2000.

 Celebrate Ryukyu culture